 “I am using Outlook 2013, and when I tried to attempt two or more email profiles.
-All of sudden, my Outlook gets stuck on loading the profile.
+All of a sudden, my Outlook gets stuck on loading the profile.
 This problem occurs most of the time and it’s too irritating.
-Please, someone, suggest me a suitable solution by which I can resolve this Outlook issue.”
+Please, someone, suggest to me a suitable solution by which I can resolve this Outlook issue.”

 - Some processes such as Outlook.exe are still running in the background.